SillaIndustries/jsony/README.md

 doAssert v.color == ""
 ```

+You can force strict mode with a *validationHook*.

 ## Converts snake_case to camelCase.

 Nim usually uses `camelCase` for its variables, while a bunch of json in the wild uses `snake_case`.
 This library will convert `snake_case` to `camelCase` for you when reading json.